-The shallow channel separating the islets of Petite Terre, surrounded by a lagoon, represents what is probably a must for snorkelers in Guadeloupe.
-Lying some 12 miles/20km off shore from Saint-François and accessible only by the sea (with organized tours or on your own boat), Petite Terre provides a unique concentration of underwater fauna.
-While the lemon sharks swim off shore in less than 2 feet/50cm of water, you will soon see, a few meters from the beach, rays, turtles and a whole host of fish.
+The shallow channel separating the islets of Petite Terre, surrounded by a lagoon, are a snorkeling must in Guadeloupe.
+Lying some 20km off shore from Saint-François and accessible only by the sea by boat tours, Petite Terre provides a unique concentration of underwater life.
+While the lemon sharks swim off shore in less than 50cm of water, you will soon see, a few meters from the beach, rays, turtles and a whole host of tropical fish.

 The trip organizer will take you to the beach, which is covered with palm trees, and you can enter the water at any point.
 Most swimmers take the plunge opposite the picnic area, in the area where the boats are moored.
 But since the prevailing current runs from right to left, as you are facing the sea, it is better to enter the water on the far right-hand side (after a short walk) and let yourself slowly drift along the channel.

 The area to explore covers about a 150 meters-wide channel between Terre de Bas (the islet where you arrive) and Terre de Haut (the islet facing you when you are on the beach).
 To the right, a coral reef partly “closes off” the channel.
 The further you go to the left, the rougher the sea is.
 Watch out you don’t drift too far (the end of the beach, with the last few palm trees, is a good reference point).